-Heads up: one year of driving history is required to drive in Toronto and the Greater Toronto Area.
+Heads up: three years of driving history is required to drive in Toronto and the Greater Toronto Area.

 To drive with Lyft in Toronto and the Greater Toronto Area, your vehicle must pass an annual inspection and receive a Safety Standards Certificate (SSC).